How to Seal Painted Wood for Outdoor Use

 Teak furniture

 Step #4: Let it cure properly.
-If the surface is dried completely, be able to sand slightly.
+If the surface is dried completely, you can now sand slightly.
 This will keep the surface super smooth.
 Just remove the dust with a clean cloth for the perfect appearance of your wood project.

 Step#5: Finally, apply the final coat to achieve the results you’re yearning for.